-10. Disposal Procedures
+13. Disposal Procedures

-Decisions on acquisitions and disposals will be made by the Acquisition and Disposal Panel.
+• Decisions on acquisitions and disposals will be made by the Acquisition and Disposal Panel.

-10.1 General procedures
+13.1 General procedures

-All disposals will be undertaken with reference to the SPECTRUM Primary Procedures on disposal, where applicable.
+- Decisions on disposals of material from the collections will be taken by the Acquisitions, Disposals and Loans Panel. - Decisions on the disposal of artworks, archives, early printed books or collections or items of museum quality held within colleges and departments must also be taken by the Acquisitions, Disposals and Loans Panel. - Where applicable, procedures for disposal will comply with the regulations and process relating to the University's Asset register. - All disposals will be undertaken with reference to the SPECTRUM Primary Procedures on disposal, where applicable.
 The governing body will confirm that it is legally free to dispose of an item.
 Agreements on disposal made with donors will also be taken into account.